replicatedhq/platform-examples/patterns/advanced-options/README.md

       help_text: |
         This option allows you to override application defaults by directly specifying configurations that are not exposed in this interface.
-        It is for advaned users.
+        It is for advanced users.
 If you're not certain, you probably do not need this checked.
       type: bool
       title: Specify Advanced Options